donkirkby/react-gh-pages/docs/index.md

 ---
-title: Bulma Test
+title: React and GitHub Pages
 callouts: index_callouts
 ---

-This is an experiment with hosting the Jekyll theme files with the source code.
+This is an experiment with hosting a React app on a GitHub Pages web site.

     Here's a code block!